Beachfront pool at The Ocean Club, a Four Seasons Resort, Bahamas

 Paradise Island, Bahamas

-The Ocean Club, A Four Seasons Resort has since the 1960s been a paragon of Caribbean island luxury, captivating discerning travellers drawn by its serene beauty, impeccable service and idyllic location on Paradise Island.
+The Ocean Club, A Four Seasons Resort has, since the 1960s, been a paragon of Caribbean island luxury, captivating discerning travellers drawn by its serene beauty, impeccable service and idyllic location on Paradise Island.
 Originally opened in 1962, this storied retreat has hosted an array of illustrious guests – from Hollywood stars to royalty – and continues to impress those looking to kick back and enjoy sterling Bahamian hospitality.

 On its grounds, there are three distinct swimming pools.
 There’s the Family Pool (which we stayed well away from), with cascading waterfalls and shaded cabanas.
 The Versailles Pool, surrounded by elegant statues and lush greenery, offers a serene, adults-only sanctuary.
 We had the whole place to ourselves and found it the perfect, quiet place to escape with a book.
 Perhaps that is because it is overshadowed by the incredibly popular, infinity The Ocean Pool, positioned right up on the beach with a killer view.
 Naturally, all and sundry gravitated here (and its adjacent Pool Terrace Café) – with some very loud children in tow – which unfortunately broke the spell of tranquillity.
-Thankfully there were many other peaceful spaces to escape to, including the property’s lobby lounge, courtyard and of course, our room.
+Thankfully, there were many other peaceful spaces to escape to, including the property’s lobby lounge, courtyard and of course, our room.

 Our Ocean View Room in the Hartford Wing featured interiors by New York-based design studio Jeffrey Beers, offering a blend of mid-century elegance and island-inspired charm.
 Soft shades of white, cream, and beige dominate the space, creating a serene atmosphere.
 These muted tones are complemented by rich textures and materials, including natural wood, stone, and woven elements, as well as splashes of colour: ocean blue and coral, adding depth and a tactile quality to the space.
 Want to splurge?
 There are some spellbinding private villas and retreats, with their own plunge pools on offer as well.

-We dined at Dune, the resort’s signature restaurant helmed by Michelin-starred chef Jean-Georges Vongerichten, which served up a tantalizing fusion of French-Asian cuisine with a Bahamian twist, all in a casual, romantic oceanfront setting.
+We dined at Dune, the resort’s signature restaurant helmed by Michelin-starred chef Jean-Georges Vongerichten, which served up a tantalising fusion of French-Asian cuisine with a Bahamian twist, all in a casual, romantic oceanfront setting.

 Despite its many charms, the Ocean Club is not immune to wear and tear.
 While the resort’s historic allure remains intact, certain parts show signs of ageing.
-Especially in the public areas (though impeccably clean and well-maintained) we found elements that felt weathered and in need of a facelift.
+Especially in the public areas (though impeccably clean and well-maintained), we found elements that felt weathered and in need of a facelift.

 You’d expect this from a resort of this age to some extent, but the juxtaposition of newly refreshed areas against those still awaiting renovation is a reminder of the resort’s ongoing evolution.
-The bulk of renovations were done in 2017 (and thankfully the Bahamas escaped the worst of Hurricane Irma), but we have it on good authority there are some exciting new developments to come.
+The bulk of renovations were done in 2017 (and thankfully, the Bahamas escaped the worst of Hurricane Irma), but we have it on good authority that there are some exciting new developments to come.
 In the meantime, guests should be aware of its gradual refurbishment process and understand that the resort is on a promising path of renewal, reflecting a strong commitment to maintaining its legacy while meeting the evolving expectations of today’s OutThere travellers.

 www.fourseasons.com